 If you need a recipe, go onto one of the following sites and search Rhubarb Crumble, Rhubarb Pie or other rhubarb delights:

 Don't forget to email us a photo of your creations to:

 We look forward to seeing what you make!

-Children in Year Two and Year Four spend time working in small groups in the Grendon Garden with the purpose of enhancing their understanding of the natural world.
+Children in Year Four spend time working in small groups in the Grendon Garden with the purpose of enhancing their understanding of the natural world.
 We are lucky to have a dedicated area accredited to level 5 of the RHS Campaign for School Gardens.

-The wider school are often invited to participate in growing competitions and projects and they make regular use of the wildlife habitats in the school garden.
+The wider school are often invited to participate in growing competitions and projects, and they make regular use of the wildlife habitats in the school garden.